kumbulanit/t-sql/sql trainning/untitled/Module 6/Lesson2_Working_with_Character_Data.md

     FROM EmployeeDepartments
 ),
 AggregationCTE AS (
-    -- Anchor: First employee in each department SELECT
+    -- Anchor: First employee in each d.DepartmentName SELECT
         DepartmentID,
         DepartmentName,